Noise-stability and central limit theorems for effective resistance of random electric networks: Preliminaries

 We shall always suppose that the resistances are square integrable.
-Most of the time, we shall in addition suppose that the network is \emph{elliptic} in the sense that there is a constant $\Lambda>1$ such that $r\in [1,\Lambda]^\E$.
+Recall that the network is said to be \textit{elliptic} if there is a constant $\Lambda>1$ such that $r\in[1,\Lambda]^{\E_{1/2}}$.
+This will be a crucial assumption from Section~\ref{subsec:homogeneous} on.
 Finally, we will use the notation: